 Let’s jump back in to where we left off… shall we? :)

 Once I hired a website designer and finally had the chance to see my blog/website on screen, I was thrilled.
 As far as I was concerned, it was perfect.
 My blog has since changed (a ton) but in looking back, it was everything I had always dreamed of.
 It was full of color, it was organized and I loved finally having a space large enough to share all my thoughts and dreams.
 A place with more lines than my Instagram posts.
 As excited as I was however, I was also terrified.
 What did I know about blogging?
+All I know is that it was possible to advance your career through blogging, so I was super interested!
 I was staring at a blank canvas with no clear direction.

 My website designer then gave me some homework.
 She told me that I would need 3-4 blog posts in order to set up my website.
 It’s hilarious looking back at those first posts now.
 My very first blog post was all about my obsession with throw blankets… (I’m writing this post with a throw wrapped around me if that gives you any indication of how much I love them) It was a small post based on how much I love throws… cute and funny.
 You can click here to read it. (remember… it’s my first post.
 I probably should rewrite some of my posts..?)

 The point I would like to make is that many bloggers start off without knowing exactly what they want to talk about.
 Everyone has their first posts, their first month, their first year.

 When looking at that first post of mine, a few things stand out to me.
 First of all – I didn’t use a professional camera.
 I used my Iphone for everything.
 My pics looked good at the time but the Iphone wasn’t what it is today.
 Now the pics are so much clearer.
 I used my Iphone for every photo of mine, up until December of 2017.
 I have no idea why I waited.
 I think I was simply comfortable with the Iphone..
 The thought of using a big camera freaked me out. ;)